tokarchyn/react-easy-diagram/README.md

           {
             id: "node_1",
             position: [300, 300],
-            type: "output_horizontal" // there are also other built-in types such as input_output_horizontal, input_output_vertical, input_vertical, input_horizontal, output_vertical, output_horizontal, star
+            type: "output_horizontal" // there are also other built-in types such as input_output_horizontal, input_output_vertical, input_vertical, input_horizontal, output_vertical, star
           },
           {
             id: "node_2",